revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 Assumptions are typically used whenever it does not make sense to continue the execution of a given test method.
 In the test report, these tests will be marked as passed.

-Assumptions class has three methods with many overloaded forms:
+The assumptions class has three methods with many overloaded forms:

 `assumeFalse()`: validates the given assumption to be false.
 `assumeTrue()`: validates the given assumption to be true.